Teoscar Hernández Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.00 team ERA that ranks 12th among all MLB pitching staffs.
+- The Giants' 4.02 team ERA ranks 12th among all MLB pitching staffs.

-- Giants pitchers combine to give up 88 home runs (one per game), the eighth-fewest in baseball.
+- Giants pitchers combine to give up 88 home runs (one per game), the sixth-fewest in baseball.

+- Winn (0-1) takes the mound for the Giants to make his second start this season.

-- The righty's most recent time out was on Wednesday against the Toronto Blue Jays, when he went five innings, surrendering five earned runs while allowing eight hits.
+- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he went six innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.